Paisseon/SatellaJailed/README.md

 3. Unzip your desired Orion .zip
 4. Move Emilia directory to Orion.framework
 5. In Signature -\> More Settings, import Orion.framework, Satella.dylib, and CydiaSubstrate.framework
+6. In Signature -\> More Settings, make sure it uses @executable_path and Frameworks
-6. Sign and install the patched .ipa
+7. Sign and install the patched .ipa

 ## AppDB Method